-A bland diet usually consist of easily digestible foods with a very soft texture.
-They are low on fat, protein, and fiber.
-A bland diet often contains a single source of carbohydrates and a single source of lean protein.
+Plain or bland diets usually consist of easily digestible foods with a very soft texture.
+This type of diet is generally low in fat and fiber, and it often contains a single source of carbohydrates and a single source of lean protein.

-These properties make bland diet for cats relatively easy on the stomach.
-When your cat has an upset tummy (or more serious gastro-intestinal issues) this type of diet will help in two distinct ways:
+The properties of bland diets make them easy for the stomach and bowels to digest.
+When your cat has an upset tummy (or more serious gastrointestinal issues), this diet can potentially help in two distinct ways:

-When animals have gastrointestinal issues, they may vomit and experience stomach pain and diarrhea.
-This is where a bland diets can really help: since they are so easily digestible, they can provide some much-needed relief from all those symptoms.
-The low fiber content helps slow the production of stool, but certain other properties may also help prevent acid production, reflux, and further irritations to the stomach.
+When animals have an upset stomach, they may vomit and experience stomach pain and diarrhea.
+This is where bland diets can really prove helpful: since they are so easily digestible, they can provide some much-needed relief.
+The low fiber content helps slow the production of stool, but it may also help prevent acid production, reflux, and further irritations to the stomach.

 What ingredients to include in a bland diets for cats